admin-shell-io/id/aas/3/0/README.md

 ## Status: Accepted

 The sub-namespace AAS and its identifiers have been accepted by the Coordination Board.
+The identifiers are derived following the grammar as defined in IDTA-01001-3-0.
 ## AasReferableNonIdentifiables
  Enumeration of all referable elements within an asset administration shell.
 Contains IdentifiableElements